May 6, 2020

 To learn more about ARE, view the recording of our Facebook Live event about this subject.

 While we realize that nothing in this world could replace the impact of visiting with a therapy animal face to face, we also know that the power of the human-animal bond is bigger than any one circumstance.
-Pet Partners eagerly awaits the day when our therapy animal teams can resume their life-changing visits, and we can only imagine how much those interactions are being missed.
-However, we are excited to offer this new initiative in the meantime and to continue supporting a global community of animal lovers in a way that casts a wider net than ever before.
+We are excited to offer this initiative to provide support for the effects of animals beyond in-person therapy animal visits, and to continue supporting a global community of animal lovers in a way that casts a wider net than ever before.